sbarex/MediaInfo/README.md

 })()
 ```

-In the javascript environment, the `fileData` variable is an object that contains the data representation of the currently processed file. _Please note that any changes made to the `fileData` properties will not affect the content of the standard token used in the other menu items._
+In the javascript environment, the `fileData` variable is an object that contains the data representation of the currently processed file.
+The variable `settings` have the current settings.

+These two variables are locked and their properties cannot be changed (in strict mode, if you try to change one of their properties an exception is raised). _Any changes made to the `fileData` or` settings` will not affect the standard token process._

 ![Script editor](Assets/script_editor.png)

-There are two script tokes: inline and global.
+There are three script tokes: inline, global, action.

 ### Inline scripts